Page last updated:

 The Java buildpack source documentation states the following:

 The Java buildpack logs all messages, regardless of severity, to

 If the buildpack fails with an exception, the exception message is logged with a log level of

 ERROR.
 The exception stack trace is logged with a log level of

 DEBUG.
 This prevents users from seeing stack traces by default.

 Once staging completes, the buildpack stops logging.
 The Loggregator handles application logging.

 Your application must write to STDOUT or STDERR for its logs to be included in the Loggregator stream.
-For more information, see the Application Logging in Cloud Foundry topic.View the source for this page in GitHub
+For more information, see the Application Logging in Cloud Foundry topic.Create a pull request or raise an issue on the source for this page in GitHub